Question: "What was the meaning and purpose of the ten plagues of Egypt?"

 The ninth plague, darkness, was aimed at the sun god, Re, who was symbolized by Pharaoh himself.
 For three days, the land of Egypt was smothered with an unearthly darkness, but the homes of the Israelites had light.

 The tenth and last plague, the death of the firstborn males, was a judgment on Isis, the protector of children.
-In this plague, God was teaching the Israelites a deep spiritual lesson which pointed to Christ.
-Unlike the other plagues, which the Israelites survived by virtue of their identity as God's people, this plague required an act of faith by them.
+In this plague, God was teaching the Israelites a deep spiritual lesson that pointed to Christ.
+Unlike the other plagues, which the Israelites survived by virtue of their identity as God’s people, this plague required an act of faith by them.
 God commanded each family to take an unblemished male lamb and kill it.
 The blood of the lamb was to be smeared on the top and sides of their doorways, and the lamb was to be roasted and eaten that night.
-Any family that did not follow God's instructions would suffer in the last plague.
+Any family that did not follow God’s instructions would suffer in the last plague.
 God described how He would send the death angel through the land of Egypt, with orders to slay the firstborn male in every household, whether human or animal.
 The only protection was the blood of the lamb on the door.
 When the angel saw the blood, he would pass over that house and leave it untouched (Exodus 12:23).
-This is where the term “Passover” comes from.
-It is a memorial of that night in ancient Egypt when God delivered His people from bondage.
+This is where the term Passover comes from.
+Passover is a memorial of that night in ancient Egypt when God delivered His people from bondage.
 First Corinthians 5:7 teaches that Jesus became our Passover when He died to deliver us from the bondage of sin.
-While the Israelites found God's protection in their homes, every other home in the land of Egypt experienced God's wrath as their loved ones died.
+While the Israelites found God’s protection in their homes, every other home in the land of Egypt experienced God’s wrath as their loved ones died.
 This grievous event caused Pharaoh to finally release the Israelites.

-By the time the Israelites left Egypt, they had a clear picture of God's power, God's protection, and God's plan for them.
+By the time the Israelites left Egypt, they had a clear picture of God’s power, God’s protection, and God’s plan for them.
 For those who were willing to believe, they had convincing evidence that they served the true and living God.
 Sadly, many still failed to believe, which led to other trials and lessons by God.
 The result for the Egyptians and the other ancient people of the region was a dread of the God of Israel.
-Pharaoh once again hardened his heart and sent his chariots after the Israelites.
-When God opened a way through the Red Sea for the Israelites, then drowned all of Pharaoh's armies there, the power of Egypt was crushed, and the fear of God spread through the surrounding nations (Joshua 2:9-11).
-This was the very purpose that God declared at the beginning.
-We can still look back on these events today to confirm our faith in, and our fear of, this true and living God, the judge of all the earth.
+Even after the tenth plague, Pharaoh once again hardened his heart and sent his chariots after the Israelites.
+When God opened a way through the Red Sea for the Israelites, then drowned all of Pharaoh’s armies there, the power of Egypt was crushed, and the fear of God spread through the surrounding nations (Joshua 2:9–11).
+This was the very purpose that God had declared at the beginning.
+We can still look back on these events today to confirm our faith in, and our fear of, this true and living God, the Judge of all the earth.